mhwombat/nix-for-numbskulls/tutorial/02-hello-flake-repo.md

-# A brief examination of the flake
+# The hello-flake repo

-Let's clone the repo and see how the flake is defined.
+Let's clone the repository and see how the flake is defined.

 ~~~
 $ cd ~/tutorial-practice